mb21/mastro/README.md

 ## Philosophy

 - No magic.
-Easy to understand codebase using simple JS functions wherever possible.
-Favour small, [composable functions](https://mb21.github.io/blog/2021/09/11/composable-abstractions.html).

-- Zero client-side JavaScript by default.

-- No build step or bundler by default.
+Nothing is auto-injected into your page.

+- Zero client-side JavaScript by default: extremely fast page loads by leveraging native browser functionality instead of reinventing the wheel in JavaScript.
+See [Reactive Mastro's motivation](src/reactive#motivation) for more info.

 - Minimal dependencies (see `deno.json`)

-- File-based routing: `routes/` contains files with handler functions and that's the only way.
-No `.md` files with `layout` frontmatter property, no `.astro`-like-frontmatter-magic, no `.html` files, etc.
+- No build step or bundler by default (meaning changes during development are instant, and you can debug in the browser).

+- While some frameworks try to erase the boundary between client and server (by putting a leaky abstraction on top), Mastro makes it explicit which parts of your app run where and when.

-- JSON and HTML [route handlers](https://blog.val.town/blog/the-api-we-forgot-to-name/) are uniform.
-A handler takes a `Request` object (and no props, and hopefully no context).
+- File-based routing: `pages/` contains files that are served verbatim, as well as [route handlers](https://blog.val.town/blog/the-api-we-forgot-to-name/).
+A handler always takes a `Request` object (and no props, and hopefully no context) and returns a `Response` object.

 - Server components are simple JS functions that by convention take a props object.

 - For client-side components, see [Reactive Mastro](src/reactive/).

+- Easy to understand codebase using simple JS functions wherever possible.
+Favour small, [composable functions](https://mb21.github.io/blog/2021/09/11/composable-abstractions.html).

 ## How to run

-`cd examples/blog/`
+For example `cd examples/blog/`, then:

-Start dev server:
+Start the development server:

-    deno run start
+    deno task start

-Generate static site:
+Generate the static site:

-    deno run generate
+    deno task generate

 ## TODOs